 We provide a tax-qualified 401(k) plan to all active employees that provides for both employer and employee contributions.
 Under this plan, employees may contribute a portion of their eligible cash compensation to the plan.
-For 2020 and 2019, the Company matched 50% on the first 6% of an employee's eligible contributions.
+For 2023 and 2022, the Company matched 100% on the first 3% and 50% on the next 2% of an employee's eligible contributions.